 Select the Designer Layout.
-In the Project Explorer view, select the Audio tab.
+In the Project Explorer View, select the Audio Tab.

-It is also possible to play sounds through Sound Voice Objects; however, they are generally used for spoken dialogue as they have specific localization features used when releasing a game in multiple languages.
+It is also possible to play sounds through Sound Voice Objects; however, they are generally used for spoken dialogue as they have specific Localization features used when releasing a game in multiple languages.

 A dialog box opens prompting you to select the file you want to import.
 The file you’re going to import is a WAV file.
 Wave files are relatively large and you may well think that you’d first want to convert the file to something like an MP3 file or even reduce its sample rate or bit depth to reduce the amount of information you are bringing in.
 This is not the case.
 Actually, you want to import your best quality original into Wwise as a WAV file and don’t worry about the size at this time.
-The beauty of Wwise is that you can later decide how you want to optimize the file’s size before integrating into the game.
+The beauty of Wwise is that you can later decide how you want to optimize the file’s size before integrating it into the game.
 In fact, Wwise has extensive features related to this.
 Think of it like a photographer wanting to always keep his 25 megapixel original and only worry about how to crop or compress the image based upon the need at the time he needs to send someone the image.

 Click Import.
 (Pic04 Import)

-As you work, you may notice some Sound SFX Objects names are blue while others are white.
-The color communicates if the associated file has been optimized through a conversion process which usually happens when you generate a SoundBank which you’ll do later in this lesson.
+As you work, you may notice that some Sound SFX Objects’ names are blue while others’ are white.
+The color communicates if the associated file has been optimized through a conversion process, which usually happens when you generate a so called SoundBank.
 White Object names indicate that the conversion has already taken place, where blue Objects have yet to be converted.
 At this point, don’t worry if you see the color change from blue to white.
-You’ll learn more about optimization and the conversion process later on.
+You will learn about optimization and conversion settings later on.

 Now it’s time to test your sound and make sure it’s playing through your system.

-In the Transport Control view, click the play icon or press the spacebar.
+In the Transport Control View, click the play icon or press the spacebar.

 Save your project.
-(Pic07 Save your Project)